Damascus Goat Video: Viral Clip Shows ‘Goat Monster’ With No Face, And It’s A Real Breed

 The video of the Damascus goat isn’t generating quite as much mystery as the Texas beach creature, but it is still getting plenty of attention.
 The video has been viewed hundreds of thousands of times collectively, and it has become a trending search both in the United States and across the globe.

 For those curious about the goat monster itself, the Damascus goat was actually revered in Arabic literature and highly valued for its milk and meat.
-It is raised primarily in Syria, Cyprus, and Lebanon,
+It is raised primarily in Syria, Cyprus, and Lebanon.

 ????‼????????
 An oriental goat, from the East.
 What a monster!
 I prefer not to ask how this arose.
 Inshallah… pic.twitter.com/0OSLGLTcoN